Slater family (EastEnders): Other appearances

 The Slaters (Kat, Lynne, Little Mo, Zoe, Charlie, Mo and Belinda) feature in EastEnders' first DVD, Slaters in Detention, released in November 2003.
 The comedic special was written by the family's creator, Tony Jordan, and focuses on a night out for the family where they all finish up in a prison cell dressed as schoolgirls, discussing their lives.

 In November 2018, it was announced that the show would launch a new audio drama spin-off series, EastEnders: The Podcast, following different characters.
 The first episode, released on 28 November, is 20-minutes in length and focuses on Kat, Alfie and Hayley and their time in Spain, set in March 2018.
 The podcast special builds towards the 2018 Christmas episodes.

 Reception

 In December 2003, a BBC spokesperson called the Slaters "arguably the most successful family in soap".
 On the family, Jess Wilson, writing for OK!, commented, "The Slater sisters were among one of the most popular families to join EastEnders in recent times, and they certainly wasted no time making themselves known on the Square."
 Her colleague, Laura Donaldson, described the Slater family as "one of the most iconic families" in the soap.
 She added that the family have been at the centre of "the show's most dramatic and shocking moments".
 Reflecting on the family in December 2017, Yorke commented, "The Slaters are one of the all-time great families in EastEnders and Albert Square has never felt quite the same since they scattered to different ends of the country, and in some cases beyond."

+The Slater family was shortlisted for "Best Family" for the 2022 Inside Soap Awards.
+They were longlisted for the same award at the 2025 Inside Soap Awards.